jfcloutier/karma_system/design_notes/som.md

 ### CA to umwelt CAs

-* Predictions - beliefs expected to be held by umwelt CAs as applicable
+* Predictions - beliefs expected to be held by at least some umwelt CAs
-* Action directives - goals to achieve (the CA is free to choose how) or commands to execute (do as you're told)
+* Action directives - goals to achieve (the CA receiving the directive is free to choose how) or commands to execute (do as you're told)

 ### Unwelt CAs to parent CAs